 Fertilization is not an incredibly important piece of orchid growing because orchids get very little fertilization in the wild, but it is something that will help your orchids grow well and vigorously.
 Keep in mind that orchids are very sensitive to salt and fertilizers are generally salts.
 So when you fertilize, which should be done during the growing season (summer), use the fertilizer at 1/2 the strength listed on the package – even if it is labeled as “orchid fertilizer”.
 Do this once a week when you water (you might water first and then fertilize because that best insures that the orchid takes in the fertilizer).
 You’ll want to take a week off once a month and water without fertilizer to flush the salts from the pot so they don’t build up and hurt your plant.
 Only Cymbidium orchids would want fertilization at full strength.
 Also, your orchids would benefit best from fertilizer labeled as “urea free” since it can take that in more readily.

 6 – Buy from quality suppliers

 Buying orchids from the grocery store is by no means a recipe for failure but it is likely going to require that you take some extra steps to insure success.
 This is mainly because the orchids from these places tend to be potted in less-than-optimal potting media.
 Its an extra step to have to repot these orchids as soon as possible and you never know what kind of additional stress the orchid has experienced in transportation and/or care at the store (where they don’t always know how to take care of orchids).
 When you buy directly from a professional orchid vendor or an experienced grower you should expect that the plant is much less stressed than the mass-produced ones and it will be potted in proper mix – all of which starts you off on a better footing!
-A great place to find quality suppliers is at an orchid show.
+A great place to find quality suppliers is at an annual orchid show.

 7 – Ask questions when you buy